-You can register on Empire Market by clicking this link, creating a username, password, a six digit PIN, and a login phrase.
+You can register on Empire Market by scrolling up, clicking on “Visit Site”, and then clicking on “Register” when the page has loaded.
+You must decide on a username, password, a six digit PIN, and a login phrase to create your account, save these and don’t lose them!
 The registration page on Empire also allows you to choose the fiat currency and cryptocurrency for display of product prices.
 For fiat currency, you may select from USD (United States Dollar), CAD (Canadian Dollars), EUR (Euros), AUD (Australian Dollars), or GBP (British Pound).
 This selection provides an interesting insight into how diverse and wide-ranging the clientele of Empire are.
 Moving onto cryptocurrency, we can see that Empire has support for three major cryptocurrencies, those being BTC (Bitcoin), LTC (Litecoin), and XMR (Monero).
-For maximum privacy, Monero is the recommended option for buying products on the darknet if you aren't savvy enough to mix your Bitcoin or Litecoin yourself.
+For maximum privacy, Monero is the recommended option for buying products on the darknet if you aren’t savvy enough to mix your Bitcoin or Litecoin yourself.
 Monero hides the destinations, origins, and amounts of all transactions using cutting-edge cryptography, and so there is much less of a worry about being spotted on the Blockchain as having paid for products on a Tor marketplace.

 As of writing, Empire Market has over 45000 listings, spread across several categories.
 The categories are as follows: